 Q. What is AWS IoT Device Management?

-AWS IoT Device Management is a service that makes it easy to securely onboard, organize, monitor, and remotely manage IoT devices at scale throughout their lifecycle.
-You can use IoT Device Management to upload and view device information and configuration, organize your device inventory, monitor your fleet of devices, and remotely manage devices deployed across many locations including updating device software over-the-air (OTA).
+AWS IoT Device Management is a service that makes it easy to securely register, organize, monitor, and remotely manage IoT devices at scale throughout their lifecycle.
+You can use IoT Device Management to upload and view device information and configuration, organize your device inventory, monitor your fleet of devices, troubleshoot individual devices, and remotely manage devices deployed across many locations including updating device software over-the-air (OTA).
 With IoT Device Management, you can scale your device fleets and reduce the cost and effort of managing large IoT device deployments.

 Q. What are the components of IoT Device Management?

-Device Provisioning: Allows the bulk registration of device identity, manages device authorization, credential management, and policy-based access for devices.
+Bulk Registration: Allows the bulk registration of device identity, manages device authorization, credential management, and policy-based access for devices.

 Fleet Indexing and Search: Fleet Indexing and Search provides attribute-based search on a customer’s Registry and Device Shadow.
 It allows customers to quickly find devices based on a combination of attributes and state.